oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 When editing the selected order, you can perform the following actions with the coupons under **All Promotions** in the **Promotions and Discounts** section:

 .. image:: /user/img/marketing/coupons/AllPromotionsSectioninEditOrderForm.png
+   :alt: The actions you can perform with the coupons under All Promotions

 1. **Add Coupon Code** and follow the steps described in the :ref:`Add Coupons Through the Order Page <user-guide--marketing--promotions--coupons--edit--on-order-page>` page.
 2. |IcView| View a coupon code.